Preparing for the Unthinkable as Parents

 According to a recent article by Shine, 49% of today’s workforce consist of women.
 Think about it, what would happen if you suddenly went from a two income house hold to one?
 What if your retirement benefits were suddenly canceled?
 How would you pay for college, or keep your house?
 These are things life insurance is meant to cover.

 When I began researching life insurance, I discovered there was a bit more to it than simply choosing a payout.
 First you need to consider exactly how much life insurance you need.
-Genworth’s handy “Let’s Talk: A Coverage Worksheet” helped me break down the number.
+I found a worksheet online that helped me break down the number.
 It takes into account my expenses, savings, and other categories I may want my life insurance to cover.
 I could decide if I wanted to continue investing in my childs education, or just take care of the basics.
 I also needed to decide which coverage works best for me.
 Basically there are three types of Life Insurance.
 Each of the three types: Term Life Insurance, Universal Life Insurance and Whole Life Insurance off different benefits in terms of cost, flexibility and pay out.

 After I made the choices it’s a simple matter of contacting a financial advisor and discussing my decisions.
 I actually think it’s easier than shopping around for car insurance – and a lot cheaper too!
 Learn more.

 This is a sponsored post.
 All opinions are our own.